EmbeddedOS/embeddedos.github.io/_posts/2025-02-21-executable-files.md

 Now let's go through popular architectures to see how they implement their image format.

-> For most architecture, the Kernel build system output an ELF file `vmlinux`, that is able to boot, but contains all information (binary, debugging, symbol table, etc.).
-Using this file, each architecture can produce various kind of Bootable Images.
+> For most architecture, the Kernel build system output an ELF file `vmlinux`, that is not able to boot, but contains all information (binary, debugging, symbol table, etc.).
+By using this kernel proper file, each architecture can produce various kind of kernel images.
 {: .prompt-info }

 ![kernel image format](assets/img/kernel_image_format.png)